 Do you have any tips on how to use your hoses?

 Some of the things that make this hose even better is getting it dirty and dragging it across driveways and any other hard surfaces.
-All of these things begin to remove the initial stickiness of the hose and, the more you use it, the more you love it.
+All of these things begin to remove the initial stickiness of the hose.
+In other words, the more you use it, the more you will love it.
 So go ahead, get it dirty, drive over it, let the kids play jump rope with and break it in.

 What is the best thing about having your own company?
 What are some of the challenges you face?

-For us it’s the reward of hearing from a customer “I love your product and I love what Water Right is doing to bring back quality to the gardening category.”
-It’s also like getting to choose which sandbox we want to play in every day and which Tonka Trucks we are going to motor around with.
+For us, it’s the reward of hearing from a customer “I love your product and I love what Water Right is doing to bring back quality to the gardening category.”
+Also, owning the company is like getting to choose which sandbox we want to play in every day and which Tonka Trucks we are going to motor around with.

 Hmmm…challenges.
-Unforeseen delays and raw material shortages with suppliers can make things a bit challenging at times.
-So can production issues and manpower issues.
+Unforeseen delays and raw material shortages with suppliers can complicate things a bit.
+So can production and manpower issues.

 Are you an avid gardener?
 If so, what do you enjoy about gardening?

 We love gardening.
-Although sometimes we know just enough about it to be dangerous.
-In no way are we expert gardeners, but we sure enjoy planting our annual vegetable garden with the kids.
-We also like to harvest and eat handfuls of blueberries before the deer decide to eat them and we also enjoy getting our home ready every year for spring and summer with annuals, annuals and more annuals.
-We just love color. but color is my thing and I really enjoy getting the flower pots and hanging baskets ready year after year.
-And believe it or not, we enjoy mowing, weeding, trimming, cutting back shrubs, raking leaves... all that great yard "work."
+Although, sometimes we know just enough about it to be dangerous.
+In no way are we expert gardeners, but we sure love planting our annual vegetable garden with the kids.
+We also like to harvest and eat handfuls of blueberries before the deer decide to eat them first.
+Beautifying our home every spring and summer with annuals, annuals and more annuals is so much fun.
+We just love color and really look forward to preparing and planting the flower pots and hanging baskets year after year.
+Also, believe it or not, we actually enjoy mowing, weeding, trimming, cutting back shrubs, raking leaves... all that great yard "work."
 It's sort of our "Zen," if you will.